RISCVtestbed/riscvtestbed.github.io/_community/hpcasia24-workshop.md

 ### Paper submission

-Authors are invited to submit unpublished, original work, and accepted papers will appear in the ACM workshop proceedings.
-Papers should be between 6 and 10 pages long where the page count includes references and figures.
+Authors are invited to submit unpublished, original work, and accepted papers will appear in the workshop proceedings.
+Following the main HPCAsia paper guidelines,  where manuscripts should be submitted for review in a single-column format and be at most 18 pages including figures and references, formatted according to the ACM Proceedings Style.
+The ACM templates for Word and LaTeX as well as further details can be found on the main [HPCAsia CfP page](https://sighpc.ipsj.or.jp/HPCAsia2024/cfp.html).

-All papers should be formatted using the new ACM proceedings templates and the CCS2012 guide, these are available [here](http://www.acm.org/publications/article-templates/proceedings-template.html/)

 ## Organisation